CarlieHamilton/KidsWorld/README.md

 ### 7) Identify and describe the production database setup (i.e. postgres instance).

-Heroku runs its own postgresql server instance.
+Heroku runs its own postgresql  Pserver instance.
 The database needs to be setup to run in the heroku (production) environment.
 To set up the database, the following steps were followed:
     * To create our tables from the db/schema.rb file - `heroku run rails db:schema:load`
     * To update the changes made to the database structure (tables, columns) once changes where made after deploying to production - `heroku run rails db:migrate`